amphioxus/snakemake_falco/README.md

-Copy the sample.csv file into the *snakemake_falco* folder.
+Copy the sample.csv file into the *snakemake_falco* folder, so it's in the same location as the Snakemake file.

+The samples.csv file has a header, and then a row for each sample.
+Lines starting with "#" will be ignored.
+Each sample row has three entries: "sample id", "full path to R1", and "full path to R2".
+Look at "example_samples.csv" as an example.